Montgomery Bird Club – A Chapter of the Maryland Ornithological Society

 Several bird trips* each month from September through May, all free.
 They are led by people who know the birds and their habitats and enjoy sharing their knowledge.
 Trips are mostly local but sometimes take us to different counties or even to sites closed to the general public.
 During the trips we learn to find and identify birds, to observe their behavior and habitat, and to distinguish local residents from migrating birds.

-Special meetings*.
+Special meetings.
 The December holiday meeting features a quiz that tests our birding skills and sense of humor.
-In March, we host our Social at Woodend, the Chevy Chase home of the Nature Forward.
+In May, we host our Social at Woodend, the Chevy Chase home of Nature Forward.
 The setting is beautiful and the ambiance is warm and informal.
 We have dinner together, honor our member of the year and are treated to members’ best bird photos.
-In late Spring, our families gather for good food and birding at a daytime barbecue in a County Park.

 Participation in the citizen science of bird counts* The best-known counts are the Christmas Bird Counts but there are several other counts, some from your backyard or immediate neighborhood.
 We are currently also participating in Maryland’s third Breeding Bird Atlas (2020-2024).